kohler/hotcrp/devel/manual/pages.md

 2. Otherwise, an `html_content` property.
 If present, this is copied to the output.

-3. In either case, if the component has a `print_members` property, HotCRP next prints the members of that group.
+3. In either case, if the component has a `print_members` property, HotCRP next prints the members of the group with the component’s name.

 A `print_function` may cancel further rendering by returning explicit `false`, or by throwing a `Redirection` or `PageCompletion` exception.